Shiana410/nextjs-dashboard/Readme.md

 }
 ```
 >> A few things are happening here:
->> + loading.tsx is a special Next.js file built on top of Suspense, it allows you to create fallback UI to show as a replacement while page content loads.
+>> + loading.tsx is a special Next.js file built on top of Suspense; it allows you to create a fallback UI to show as a replacement while page content loads.
 >> + Since <SideNav> is static, it's shown immediately.
 The user can interact with <SideNav> while the dynamic content is loading.
 >> + The user doesn't have to wait for the page to finish loading before navigating away (this is called interruptable navigation).
+>>
 > #### Adding loading skeletons
 >> A loading skeleton is a simplified version of the UI.
 Many websites use them as a placeholder (or fallback) to indicate to users that the content is loading.
 Any UI you add in loading.tsx will be embedded as part of the static file and sent first.
 Then, the rest of the dynamic content will be streamed from the server to the client.
+>>
 >> Inside your loading.tsx file, import a new component called ```<DashboardSkeleton>```:
 >>
 ```tsx